mrv1k/bracketless/media/postmortem.md

 1. **A treacherous mindset that eliminates time from the development equation**.

 1. The mindset is bearable as long as you **strictly** limit its duration.
 I didn't.
-It lead me to procrastination.
+I started procrastinating.
 Toggl hours went down, that raised the procrastination alarm.
 I promptly wrapped the development and published the extension.
 (That's why I've published version 0.7.2 instead of planned 1.0)

 Thanks for reading.